 Where a journalist or contributor is found to have breached the Private Media code a range of actions could be taken, including further training, formal performance management or termination.

-All complaints should be made via this complaints form, which will then be forwarded to Private Media's adjudication panel.
-Complaints will be investigated by the panel and managing editor of the site about which the complaint was made.
+All complaints should be made via this complaints form, which will be investigated by the managing editor of the site about which the complaint was made.

 The complainant will be informed of the result of the investigation.
 The result may also be published on the publication’s website.